charmieboo/biodiversity-national-parks-analysis/README.md

 # Further Research
-This dataset only included observations from the last 7 days which prohibits analyze changes over time.
-It would be curious to see how the conservation status for various species changes over time.
-Another piece that is missing is the Area of each park, it can be assumed that Yellowstone National Park might be much larger than the other parks which would mean that it would exhibit more observations and greater biodiversity.
-Lastly, if precise locations were recorded, the spatial distribution of the species could also be observed and test if these observations are spatially clustered.
+Future work could expand on this analysis by:
+* Incorporating data over time to observe trends in species populations.
+* Considering the area of each park to normalize observations by park size.
+* Analyzing the spatial distribution of species to understand if sightings are geographically clustered.